oracle/weblogic-image-tool/documentation/1.9/content/_index.md

 * Create a Docker image and install the requested Java and WebLogic software.
 And, you can create a WebLogic domain in the image, at the same time.
 * Create a new Docker image using an existing WebLogic domain from an existing image.
-The new Docker image can start from an existing image with a JDK and Oracle middleware installation, or can install the JDK and Oracle Home as part of moving the domain.
+The Docker image can start from an existing image with a JDK and Oracle middleware installation, or can install the JDK and Oracle Home as part of moving the domain.
 * Create a new Docker image by applying WebLogic patches to an existing image.
-In addition, you can create a WebLogic domain if one did not exist previously, update an existing domain, or deploy an application.
+In addition, if one did not exist previously, you can create a WebLogic domain, update an existing domain, or deploy an application.

 For detailed information, see [Image Tool]({{< relref "/userguide/tools/_index.md" >}}).